 - Termite nymphs or larvae: These resemble small white versions of adults on hatching

-- Adult termites: All termites have straight bodies with no segmenting at the waist and straight antennae.
+- Adult termites: All termites have straight bodies with no segmenting at the waist, and straight antennae.
 These are the type you'll see about your house.
 They develop a firm exterior and wings in order to swarm and reproduce.

 - Worker termites: You probably won't see these as they are beavering away in the colony.
 They have soft, fleshy bodies and measure between 1/4 and 1/2 of an inch long.

-- Soldier termites: With distinctively shaped head and pale red, light brown or white elongated bodies, they are typically bigger than workers.
+- Soldier termites: With a distinctively shaped head and pale red, light brown or white elongated bodies, they are typically bigger than workers.
 They have protruding mandibles (mouths) to help them protect their colonies from ant invaders.

 Signs of cockroaches

-Cockroaches are mostly seen in warm, wet climates, but you do occasionally come across them in cooler places if food has been regularly left out (perhaps there's a dirty takeaway next door?).
+Cockroaches are mostly seen in warm, wet climates, but you do occasionally come across them in cooler places if food has been regularly left out (perhaps there's a dirty takeout next door?).
 Carrying various horrible diseases, they are a guest you do not want.

 Martha Stewart explains: 'Roaches usually enter homes in paper products such as bags or cardboard boxes, and they prefer to seek refuge in dark, damp places with plenty to eat.'